 - Generally I only use these on bulky items (you get the most compression) and then store them at the bottom of my pack or suitcase.
 They are often a weird shape or very flat with lumps, so you can pack things on top of them better than packing them on top of each other (unless you have a very uniform contents).
 Play around with it to get the most benefit from them.

 Not using some form of space saving bag when you travel is a big mistake.

 Not only can you take less luggage, but you can bring back more shopping or souvenirs from your trip.

-Or, you can simply take a smaller case (carry on vs big suitcase) than you need to, when you go on a small vacation or business trip.
+Or, you can simply take a smaller case (carry on vs big suitcase)

 The advantages are many when using these space saving bags and I don't know how I lived without them before!